 - Transportation Construction Inspectors are field jobs.
 Individuals must be able to get to the various construction sites on their own.
 It is helpful, therefore, if candidates have access to reliable transportation.
 Candidates may have to work some 16-hour days that could start before daybreak or continue through the night.
 In these cases, TCIs are eligible for overtime pay.
 Depending on workload, the nature of the job might also result in a TCI having to work in several different counties.

-For information on salary & benefits, and how to apply, as well as information on the tasks & duties, minimum qualifications, and a map, go to the Department of Transportation's web site at: http://www.nysdot.gov and click on Jobs @ NYSDOT.
+For information on salary & benefits, and how to apply, as well as information on the tasks & duties, minimum qualifications, and a map of locations, go to the Department of Transportation's web site at: https://www.dot.ny.gov/index and click on Employment.